-We have a dedicated Quality Team who work closely with your CM and our Chief Operating Officer.
+We have a dedicated Quality Team who work closely with your CM.
 We may change or add to our procedures to ensure that our service levels continue to improve and will always notify you of any proposed improvements at the earliest opportunity.

-If you would like to contact us more generally about your service requirements, then please do not hesitate to contact your CM, any of the Business Group Heads listed to the right, or me.
+If you would like to contact us more generally about your service requirements, then please do not hesitate to contact your CM, any of the Business Group Heads or me.

 We are committed to promoting equality and diversity in all of our dealings with clients, employees and third parties.
 We are signatories to The Law Society’s Diversity and Inclusion Charter.
 A copy of our equality and diversity policy can be made available to you at your request.